mvanveen/zeppelin/README.md

 depdendancy declaration format.

-During deployment it bundles your `requirements.txt`dependencies with your app directory and automatically you of non-Pure Python libraries.
+During deployment it bundles your `requirements.txt`dependencies with your app directory and automatically warns you of non-Pure Python libraries.

 Kill your `deps` directory.
 Say goodbye to `sys.path` hacks!
 Prove to your heroku hipster